farhank08/caching-proxy-server/README.md

 REDIS_HOST=redis-connection-url
 ```

-The redis host must be a connection url (local, docker or cloud)
+**IMPORTANT** The redis host must be a connection url (local, docker or cloud) - See below for docker instructions

 ## Running the Application